Our ocean ecosystem is collapsing

 Business as usual is not an option.
 A rapid increase in restorative seaweed farming is needed to drive ocean and climate restoration.
 There are 22 million small-scale fishers that can drive this change…

-Our ambition is to integrate the world’s largest supply chain for regenerative seaweed, benefiting the 4Cs of Communities, Commerce, Conservation and Climate.
+We aim to build the world’s largest supply of regenerative seaweed, benefiting the 4Cs of Communities, Commerce, Conservation and Climate.

 Coast 4C is a social enterprise launched by ZSL in 2020 to drive ocean and climate restoration through inclusive value chains for regenerative seaweed and end-of-life fishing nets.
 Coast 4C builds on the award-winning Net-Works project co-created by ZSL and Interface which validated the inclusive value chain model in the Philippines and successfully tested replication in Cameroon and Indonesia.
 Take a look at one of our solutions for tackling marine plastic pollution that causes ghost fishing and how we work with responsible global markets to benefit people, planet and prosperity…

 Here is a selection of awards and articles.
 For more details of historical awards and articles please see our old Net-Works site here

 WINNER of the World Economic Forum UpLink and Friends of Ocean Action ‘Blue Food Challenge’, 2021

 of discarded fishing net diverted from the ocean and regenerated into high value carpet tiles, reducing ghost fishing

 of the ocean protected in eight community-based marine protected areas that are 45 times the national average size

 with gender equitable financial inclusion through 86 community banks in 32 villages